vmuijrers/EmpoweringCreativeThinkingThroughProgramming/Labs/Lab_4.md

 ##Exercise 4_0

-Create a textfield which shows a score (You can use the text(StringValue, IntegerXposition, IntegerYposition) for the drawing of text), starting at zero.
+Create a textfield which shows a score as follows "Score: <score>" (You can use the text(StringValue, IntegerXposition, IntegerYposition) for the drawing of text), starting at zero.
 Make it so that when the user clicks the left mouseButton a score of 10 is added to the result.

 ##Exercise 4_1